A Course on the Introduction to Quantum Software Engineering: Experience Report: Observations and Lessons Learned

 \section{Observations and Lessons Learned}

-This section synthesizes observations from the first offering of the course and distills lessons relevant to instructors considering similar offerings.
-The discussion draws on instructor observations, anonymous student feedback, and analysis of student work.
-Interpretation of these observations should consider the following contextual factors: the course was offered as an elective; the cohort combined undergraduate and graduate students; and most students entered with little to no prior exposure to quantum computing.
-As an experience report, the intent is to provide context-sensitive insights rather than general prescriptions.

-More concretely, the observations synthesized in this section draw on four sources: instructor observations recorded during lectures and project supervision; anonymous student feedback on pacing, clarity, and hands-on activities (see \apprefauto{sec:feedback_forms}); the entry survey on prior quantum-computing exposure; and inspection of student-produced artifacts, including assignments, exam performance, presentations, and project reports.
-These sources were used descriptively to identify recurring patterns rather than to support formal causal claims.
+This section synthesizes context-sensitive observations rather than general prescriptions.
+Evidence came from instructor observations during lectures and project supervision; anonymous feedback on pacing, clarity, and activities (\apprefauto{sec:feedback_forms}{E}); the entry survey; and inspection of assignments, exam performance, presentations, and project reports.
+These sources were used descriptively, not to support causal claims.
+Interpretation must account for the elective format, mixed academic levels, and limited prior quantum experience.